-Understanding some of the common challenges people face in addiction recovery may provide clearer insight into a life in recovery as well as the many ways our rehab program is designed to help you through those challenges.
+Understanding some of the common challenges people face in addiction recovery may provide clearer insight into a life in recovery.
+It also may help show the many ways our rehab program is designed to help you through those challenges.
 Here are some common personal issues you may face while completing a rehab program and how we can help.

 - Developing new coping strategies

 Getting sober isn’t just about not using drugs and alcohol anymore.
 It’s also about establishing a new lifestyle that supports your recovery.
-A major part of this process is developing new coping strategies to manage stress and deal with anxiety and cravings.1 In rehab, as you learn to develop these coping strategies, you are establishing a new sense of normalcy, which is both challenging and time-consuming, but well worth the effort.
-Our counselors and therapists will work with you daily to identify harmful behaviors and help you learn how to modify them so you can thrive in sobriety.
+A major part of this process is developing new coping strategies to manage stress and deal with anxiety and cravings.1 In rehab, as you learn to develop these coping strategies, you are establishing a new sense of normalcy.
+This is both challenging and time-consuming, but well worth the effort.
+Our counselors and therapists will work with you daily to identify harmful behaviors.
+After identifying them, you then learn how to modify them so you can thrive in sobriety.